 Remembering the Radical Nurses Group

-The Radical Nurses Group was established in the 1980s and active throughout that decade.
-The grassroots collective was small, but was able to form bonds of solidarity and support within their profession, taking a strongly political stance to their work and the conditions that were created from it.
+The Radical Nurses Group was established in the 80s and was active throughout that decade.
+As a small grassroots collective, they were able to form bonds of solidarity and support within their profession, taking a strongly political stance to work and the conditions it creates.

 The Radical Nurses Group was established in the 1980s and active throughout that decade.
 The grassroots group of activist-feminist workers was small, but was able to form bonds of solidarity and support within their profession, taking a strongly political stance to their work and the conditions that were created from it.
 They engaged in direct action, agitation, rallies and work-ins, including the occupation of hospitals across London.
 Around 30 people were members of the Radical Nurses, this included some male nurses but mainly female.
 Whilst not exactly a trade union, they were always an informal group, positioning themselves to the left of their trade unions on many issues and especially in terms of direct action.